Syllabus1

 Final Project

-The purpose of the Final Project is to apply what you’ve learned throughout the semester to analyze an interesting data-driven research question.
+The purpose of the Final Project is to apply what you’ve learned throughout the semester to analyze interesting and relevant research questions related to Digital Twins.
+See Final Project for details on requirements and grading.

 Grading